windchan/wyTrivail.github.io/_posts/2016-07-24-start-to-build-Kahn.markdown

 title: "Start to build Kahn"
 categories: jekyll update
 ---
 Hey man!
-Let's design a security system to filter out anomalous IPs to improve the stability of Kuaizhan!
+Let's design a security system to ban anomalous IPs and improve the stability of Kuaizhan!

 ## The components I will use are listed below: